openenergymonitor/guide/source/setup/import.markdown

 The [Emoncms backup module](https://github.com/emoncms/backup) can be used to backup Emoncms account data and import data from another Emoncms account.
 This process can also be used to migrate from an older emonPi / emonBase image to the latest image.

 <p class="note">
-Currently the Backup Module can only be used with Local Emoncms not Emoncms.org </p>
+Currently the Backup Module can only be used with Local Emoncms <strong>not</strong> Emoncms.org </p>

 ## Backup / Export

-### Export from older emonPi / emonBase
+### Export from an older emonPi / emonBase

-If the Backup module is not visible in Local Emoncms menu then the emonPi / emonBase is running an old version e.g Emoncms V8.x.
+If the Backup module is not visible in the Local Emoncms menu then the emonPi / emonBase is running an older version e.g Emoncms V8.x.

 <p class="note">
 To check what software stack (emonSD pre-built SD card) version an emonPi is running see instructions on emonPi <a href="https:github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Repository-&-Change-Log">emonSD repository and changelog</a>